 We are a busy school.
 The actors in our program are busy.
 We would have it no other way.
 We play hard, we train voraciously, and we reach for the stars.

 If you are interested in CCM Acting, use the Common Application to apply to the University of Cincinnati and apply to CCM to schedule your appointment.
 Applications will become available on-line September 1, 2015 and are due by December 1, 2015 for full scholarship consideration.
 WE ARE STILL ACCEPTING APPLICATIONS!
 Please explore the additional Acting web-pages to learn all you can about one of the most exciting Acting programs in the country.

 We love actors.

-Diana Maria Riva (CCM Drama 1995) starred on The Good Guys on FOX with Bradley Whitford and Collin Hanks.
+Diana Maria Riva (CCM Acting 1995) starred on The Good Guys on FOX with Bradley Whitford and Collin Hanks.
 She currently appears on both The Bridge and Saint George on FX.
 Recent film credits include Short Term 12, Love and Mercy with Paul Giamatti and John Cusack, and McFarland with Kevin Costner.
 Other film credits include What Women Want, Our Family Wedding, and 17 Again.
 Television credits include Side Order of Life, Studio 60 on the Sunset Strip, The West Wing, CSI, Everybody Loves Raymond, and NYPD Blue.

-Aaron Serotsky (CCM Drama 1998) Credits include the Broadway production of August, Osage County and the Off-Broadway productions of Finks, Frankenstein and The Blue Flower, and the First National Tour of the musical Titanic.
+Aaron Serotsky (CCM Acting 1998) Credits include the Broadway production of August, Osage County and the Off-Broadway productions of Finks, Frankenstein and The Blue Flower, and the First National Tour of the musical Titanic.
 He has worked at the Denver Center Theatre Company, Seattle Rep, George Street Playhouse, and Northlight Theatre in Chicago.
 Television credits include Homeland, Law & Order, Guiding Light, and All My Children.